whass/whassani.github.io/_blogApp/content/posts/quadrotor-modeling-and-control.md

 ## Desciption
 The quad-rotor model is obtained by representing the aircraft as a solid body evolving in a three dimensional space and subject to the main thrust and three torques: pitch, roll and yaw.

-The quad-rotor mini-rotorcraft is controlled by the angular speeds of four electric motors as shown in Figure 1.
-Each motor produces a thrust and a torque, whose combination generates the main thrust, the yaw torque, the pitch torque, and the roll torque acting on the quad-rotor.

 <center><figure>
 <img src="{{ url_for('static', filename='images/quad-rotor.png') }}" alt="FrameWork" style="width:304px;height:228px;" >
   <figcaption>*Figure 1 : The quad-rotor control input.*</figcaption>